hpssjellis/aMCC/README.md

-These seem a bit intense for the classroom, but perhaps just coding is the solution, with my students understanding why they can't concentrate.
+These seem a bit intense for the classroom, but perhaps just coding is the solution, with my students understanding why they can't concentrate don't like the discomfort of learning how to code..